Mastercard-Gateway/gateway-java-sample-code/README.md

 1. Navigate to *http://localhost:5000* to test locally

 ## Proxy Configuration
-If you are behind a proxy you need to add a couple of flags before running the .jar (in Step 4)
+If you are behind a web proxy, you'll need to add a couple of flags before running the .jar (in Step 4)

 `java -Dhttp.proxyHost=YOUR_PROXY_URL -Dhttp.proxyPort=YOUR_PROXY_PORT -jar dist/gateway-java-sample-code-1.0.jar`